Path & Trail Maps

 Printed version of the map are available upon request.
 You can request up to 15 printed maps.

-Scottsdale's Indian Bend Wash (IBW), Crosscut and Arizona Canal network of shared use paths provide fully accessible local and regional connectivity.
+Scottsdale’s Indian Bend Wash multiuse path and the Crosscut and Arizona Canal trails provide local and regional connectivity.

 Indian Bend Wash (IBW) - Greenbelt

-At almost 70 miles long, the Arizona Canal path is one of the longest multi-use paths in Maricopa County.
-The path runs along both sides of the Arizona Canal and connects Scottsdale to Peoria, Glendale, Phoenix, and the Salt River Pima-Maricopa Indian Community.
-One of the highlights of this path is Scottsdale's Soleri Bridge and Canal Plaza entertainment and event venue.
+At almost 70 miles long, the Arizona Canal trail is one of the longest in Maricopa County.
+The trail runs along both sides of the Arizona Canal and connects Scottsdale to Peoria, Glendale, Phoenix, and the Salt River Pima-Maricopa Indian Community.
+One of the highlights of the trail is Scottsdale’s Soleri Bridge and Waterfront entertainment and event venue.

-The Crosscut Canal path intersects with the Arizona Canal path near Indian School Rd. and 64th St. in southern Scottsdale.
-At 4.5-miles, the path runs along the canal bank through residential areas and offers connections to Scottsdale's popular Old Town shopping and entertainment area.
-The path ultimately winds its way through the Papago Park recreation area and ends in Tempe.
+The Crosscut Canal trail intersects with the Arizona Canal trail near Indian School Rd. and 64th in Scottsdale.
+The 4.5-mile trail runs along the canal bank through residential areas and offers connections to Scottsdale’s popular Old Town shopping, dining, and entertainment areas.
+The trail ultimately winds its way through the Papago Park recreation area and ends in Tempe.

 Neighborhood Trail System